AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 To import out-of-the-box Forms Portal components on AEM Forms as a Cloud Service, perform the following steps:

 1. **Clone Cloud Manager Git repository on your local development instance:**  Your Cloud Manager Git repository contains a default AEM project.
 It is based on [AEM Archetype](https://github.com/adobe/aem-project-archetype/).
 Clone your Cloud Manager Git Repository using Self-Service Git Account Management from Cloud Manager UI to bring the project on your local development environment.
-For details to accessing the repository, see [Accessing Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/accessing-repos.html).
+For details on accessing the repository, see [Accessing Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/accessing-repos.html).

-1.  **Create an [!DNL Experience Manager Forms] as a [Cloud Service] project:** Create an [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype 27](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-27) or later.
+1.  **Create [!DNL Experience Manager Forms] as a [Cloud Service] project:** Create [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype 27](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-27) or later.
 The archetype help developers easily start developing for [!DNL AEM Forms] as a Cloud Service.
 It also includes some sample themes and templates to help you started quickly.

-    Open the command prompt and run the below command to create an [!DNL Experience Manager Forms] as a Cloud Service project.
+    To create [!DNL Experience Manager Forms] as a Cloud Service project, open the command prompt and run the below command.
 To include [!DNL Forms] specific configurations, themes, and templates, set `includeForms=y`.

     ```shell
     mvn -B archetype:generate -DarchetypeGroupId=com.adobe.aem -DarchetypeArtifactId=aem-project-archetype -DarchetypeVersion=30 -DaemVersion="cloud" -DappTitle="My Site" -DappId="mysite" -DgroupId="com.mysite" -DincludeForms="y"